Dovtutis/gatsbyMDXBlog/README.md

 # About the project

-Gatsby MDX blog is a blog webpage which allows user to use JSX in markdown.
+I am working with Gatsby online course and this is my second study project.
+Gatsby MDX blog is a blog webpage where all posts are written in MDX.
 MDX has no runtime so all compilation occurs during the build stage.
-It allows us to intercept the components and make changes if needed.
+It also allows us to intercept the components and make changes if needed.

 Key features/technologies used in project: